If you are unable or no longer wish to take the LSAT for which you have registered, you may withdraw your registration in one of three ways:

 - Request an LSAT Registration Refund by the administration’s refund request deadline.
 Additional fees may apply.
 Please review the LSAT Refunds policy for more information.

 - Withdraw your registration.
-If, after the test date change and refund deadlines have passed, you find you are unable to take the LSAT, please withdraw your registration through your LSAC online account by 11:59 p.m.
+If, after the test date change and refund deadlines have passed, you find you are unable to take the LSAT, please withdraw your registration through your LSAC JD Account by 11:59 p.m.
 (ET), the day before you are scheduled to test.
 Withdrawing your registration will prevent an absentee notation from appearing on your LSAC file, but you will not receive a refund.
 (If you register for another test date, you will be required to pay the full LSAT registration fee.)
 Please note: If you did not schedule an exam time through ProctorU by your administration’s scheduling deadline, your registration will be automatically withdrawn, without a refund.

 All three options are available on the LSAT Status page of your online account.
 (If you do not see a Withdraw link on your LSAT Status page, please contact us at LSACinfo@LSAC.org or 1.800.336.3982 for assistance.)